AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

 Alternatively we can use `ldd` [tool](https://man7.org/linux/man-pages/man1/ldd.1.html) to print all (including transitive) shared dependencies.
-On the other hand, `ldd` is a runtime tool: it actually invokes the dynamic linker to find dependencies, so it might not always work (for example if we're cross-compiling for armv8 architecture).
+`ldd` is a runtime tool: it actually invokes the dynamic linker to find dependencies, so it might not always work (for example if the library is cross-compiled for another architecture).

 ```bash
 $ ldd libfoo.so